WillForEternity/PerClassLoRA--RA8D1/README.md

 -   **Python GUI**: A comprehensive PyQt6 application for data collection, training, and real-time inference.
 -   **Live Training Logs**: The GUI's training page now streams log output directly from the C training process in real-time.
 -   **Embedded-Ready C Backend**: All ML logic is in C with static memory allocation and compile-time memory checks to ensure it fits within the 1MB SRAM budget of the RA8D1 MCU.
+-   **Optimized Data Pipeline**: The input feature set has been refined to 60 dimensions (20 landmarks x 3 coordinates), excluding the wrist landmark.
+This resulted in a more efficient model with significantly improved training accuracy.
 -   **Automated Workflow**: A single script (`start_app.sh`) manages the C inference server and Python GUI, handling all setup and cleanup automatically.

 ## Architecture: Python Orchestrator, C Engine